 Minors (under 18) are encouraged to join when they and their parents feel that they are ready to sail and windsurf at CSC without any special supervision.
 All minor memberships are subject to approval by the CSC Executive Committee.
 Parents of new minor members must be thoroughly familiar with the club and the conditions their children will face.
 Children younger than five are not permitted in CSC boats.

-Introductory Sails for this sailing season are listed on the front page.
+Introductory Sails for this sailing season are listed here.

 This is a great way for anyone to learn about boating safety, discover the joy of sailing and CSC.
 Children must be at least five years old and accompanied by a parent or guardian.
 Arrive between 1:00 PM and 4:00 PM, wear warm, waterproof clothing, strap on eyeglasses or sunglasses, leave electronic gear behind, and bring a change of clothes in case you get wet!